-

 More

-Replied by 2 Fingers on topic Newly acquired Ten
+by 2 Fingers

 Thanks CatMan.
 The engine rolls over freely so I'm not too worried about that part, but I will borescope it anyway to check things out (if I can get my wife to crank it for me).
 I did a compression test on the front two holes and came up with 10 & 30 psi, which leads me to believe the rings are stuck and need a little combustion to get them to seal again.
 I had the same problem with my Cletrac, and once I added some motor honey on top of the pistons, it took right off.